All applicants applying for the B.Des. and GDPD programmes must fulfill criteria of both age and education qualification.

 Overseas Category (Supernumerary) candidates:

-Of the seats available for the B.Des. programme, 15% supernumerary seats have been created for overseas applicants.
-The actual number of seats available under Overseas (supernumerary) category are as follows:
+In addition to the seats available for the B.Des. programme, an additional 15% supernumerary seats have been available for overseas applicants.
+The number of seats available under Overseas (supernumerary) category are as below:

 ||No. of seats